Understanding Adult Meltdown

-How can a meltdown have a purpose or better yet be of some benefit, you ask?
-First things first, emotional meltdowns do not usually happen overnight but is a progression of time and circumstances.
-Meltdowns are normally indications you are not aligned with your core.
-You are off center and balance.
+How can a meltdown have a purpose or even be of some benefit, you ask?
+First, understand that emotional meltdowns do not usually happen overnight but are a progression of time and circumstances.
+Meltdowns are indications of you not being aligned with your core.
+You are off-center and balanced.
 You have gotten to the point of feeling out of control.

-Though meltdowns surface in different ways among people,however there are common triggers that set emotional meltdowns into action.
-Most of these triggers cause an individual to go into overload, causing the person to have an outburst, a release of stress and a need for a huge “exhale”.
+Meltdowns surface in different ways among people.
+There are common triggers that can cause these emotional meltdowns into action.
+The triggers can cause an individual to go into overload.
+It causes the person to have an outburst.
+It can mean the need for a release of stress and an opportunity for a huge "exhale."
 The following are some of the triggers that bring on the onset of an emotional meltdown.
-The major onset is stress, these stress may come from tiredness, inability to make a decision, the immune system is weak, and of course anxiety.
-Next are a few outcomes of emotional meltdowns: uncontrollable crying; excessive lashing out at others (warranted or not), outburst of screams, throwing objects, and anything extreme that takes an individual out of character.
+One of the major culprits is stress.
+Stress may stem from tiredness; it could be the inability to decide, or the immune system becoming weak, and having to deal with anxiety.
+Next are a few outcomes of emotional meltdowns: uncontrollable crying, excessive lashing out at others (warranted or not), the outburst of screams, throwing objects, and anything extreme that takes an individual out of character.

 Whatever the case may be, emotional meltdowns are warning signs we should not ignore.
-They are teaching moments in which present an opportunity for the individual to positively evaluate their perception of life.
+They are teaching moments in which present an opportunity for the individual to positively evaluate their perception on life.

 Reducing meltdown involves, paying attention to the indicators that bring on meltdowns.
-When ignored, these meltdowns come more frequently.
-Here are a few suggestions for handling and reducing stress.
+When ignored, these meltdown come more frequently.
+Here are a few suggestions in handling and reducing stress.